rnibhriain/Sweng-essay/README.md

-# Sweng-essay
+# Software Engineering - Grace Hopper Essay

-Biography of a Software Engineer Assignment for: CSU33012
+Biography of a Software Engineer Assignment for module: CSU33012